 This card carries no annual fee and you'll have the opportunity to take advantage of a 0% introductory APR for 12 months on purchases

-The The Business Platinum Card® from American Express has a welcome offer where you can earn 75,000 Membership Rewards® points after you spend $15,000 on qualifying purchases within your first 3 months of Card Membership.
+The The Business Platinum Card® from American Express has a welcome offer where you can earn 85,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card plus earn 5x points on eligible purchases in 5 select business categories, up to 80,000 bonus points per category, all within the first 3 months of Card Membership.
+Terms Apply.

 You'll also earn 5X Membership Rewards® points on flights and prepaid hotels on amextravel.com.
 In addition, you'll get 50% more Membership Rewards® points.
 That's 1.5 points per dollar, on each eligible purchase of $5,000 or more.
 You can get up to 1 million additional points per year.